Who Gets to Tell the Story?

 And media coverage is not neutral.
 Most people know that.
 What gets talked about less is the structural reason it is not: who owns the news outlet, and what that ownership is designed to protect.

 In Singapore, the media is a duopoly between state-linked Mediacorp and SPH Media.
 In Malaysia, Media Prima has long had ties to governing parties.
 One executive at Utusan Melayu, one of Malaysia's oldest and most widely read newspapers, said checking on the government was not the newspaper's role.
-What I find more interesting than those facts on their own is what they predict: not outright propaganda, but a consistent drift toward certain framings.
+He said it plainly, without apparent discomfort, as if it were simply how things were.
+The statement itself needed no defence.
+What it points to is the environment that produced it: one where no justification was needed, no hedging, no awareness that it might strike a reader as a problem.
 What emerges is not a lie, it is a gap: between what is covered and what matters to anyone who is not in a position to shape the coverage.

 The pattern is not limited to Asia.
 The Wall Street Journal is owned by News Corp, a company that also controls major newspapers across the UK and Australia.
 Internal documents and testimony from former journalists point to something researchers called an unspoken rubric: coverage norms that nobody needed to state because the ownership structure had already shaped them.
 Ownership concentration creates pressures that quietly shape coverage, in ways rarely visible from the outside.
 Often not even to the journalists working inside it.